Intermountain Power Plant

 Intermountain Power Plant is a large coal-fired power plant at Delta, Utah, US.
-It has an installed capacity of 1,900 MW, is owned by the Intermountain Power Agency, and is operated by the Los Angeles Department of Water and Power.
+It has an installed capacity of 1,900 MW, is owned by the Intermountain Power Agency, and is operated by the Los Angeles Department of Water and Power (LADWP).
 The plant includes a HVDC converter.
-It is scheduled for replacement in 2025 with an 840 MW natural gas plant, designed to also burn "green hydrogen."
+It is scheduled for replacement in 2025 with an 840 MW natural gas plant, designed to also burn green hydrogen.